shubmehetre/codes/README.md

-# wardrobe2
+# Get Set Python!

-Python training repo
+This Python Training repo

+All the codes written during any python learning are pushed here